0xAX/linux-insides/Timers/timers-7.md

 }
 ```

-As you can see, here we call the `gettimeofday` function which takes two parameters: pointer to the `timeval` structure which represents an elapsed tim:
+As you can see, here we call the `gettimeofday` function, which takes two parameters.
+The first parameter is a pointer to the `timeval` structure, which represents an elapsed time:

 ```C
 struct timeval {